Emmaccen/MeshDrop/README.md

 ## How It Works

-MeshFlow uses WebRTC data channels to establish peer-to-peer connections between devices on the same network, enabling direct file transfer without intermediary servers.
+MeshDrop uses WebRTC data channels to establish peer-to-peer connections between devices on the same network, enabling direct file transfer without intermediary servers.
 Files are broken down into manageable chunks (15KB) and reassembled on the receiving device, allowing for efficient transfer of files of any size.

 Connection between devices is established via QR code scanning, ensuring a secure handshake process even in environments with no internet access.